 It is hoped that Community Speedwatch sessions will commence again soon now that lockdown restrictions have been eased.

-The Parish Council is investigating the use of a portable Speed Indicator Device for the village.
-The first stage is for a speed test to be undertaken.
+The Parish Council has made an application to the Local Highways Panel for a portable Speed Indicator Device for the village.

 Highways and Footpaths

 WALKABLE VERGE TO VILLAGE HALL – A request has been made to the Local Highways Panel for a walkable verge from the playing field car park to St Nicholas Hall.
-This has now been validated and will be included on the list of schemes awaiting funding.
+We have been advised that the scheme cannot be carried out due to insufficient space along the edge of the road.
+At some point in the future the issue of integrating the Hall and the playing field should be discussed with Parochial Church Council.

 PARKING AT THE VILLAGE HALL – Anyone using the Village Hall is reminded that they can park at The Bell Pub to prevent cars having to park along the road.